iann838/pulsefire/docs/index.md

 This package is a modern rework of [Pyot](https://github.com/iann838/Pyot).
 (1) By comparison, code clarity has greatly improved and speed performance is more than 10x faster.
 {.annotate}

-1. The predecessor has proved to be overly complex, hard to customize or extend, and containing an increased amount of implicit syntaxes that goes against best practices.
+1. The predecessor has proved to be overly complex, hard to customize or extend, and contains an increased amount of implicit syntaxes that go against best practices.

 &nbsp;